Azure-Readiness/HOL-ConnectingApplications/HOL.md

  	![Attaching AdventureWorks Database](./Images/attaching-adventureworks-database.png?raw=true "Attaching AdventureWorks Database")

-	_Attaching AdventureWorks2012 Database_
+	_Attaching the AdventureWorks2012 Database_

 1. Click **OK** to attach the database.

 1. Create a Full Text Catalog for the database.
 You will consume this feature with a MVC application you will deploy in the next exercise.
-To do this, expand **Storage** node within **AdventureWorks2012** database.

-1. Right-click **Full Text Catalogs** folder and select **New Full-Text Catalog**.
+To do this, expand the *Databases\AdventureWorks2012\Storage* node, right-click **Full Text Catalogs** folder and select **New Full-Text Catalog**.

 	![New Full-Text Catalog](Images/new-full-text-catalog.png?raw=true "New Full-Text Catalog")